Mooney International Corporation: History

 The company was founded in 1929 by Albert Mooney and his brother Arthur.

-Albert Mooney had his first job in aviation at the age of 19 in 1925 when he worked briefly for Alexander Aircraft Company in Denver, Colorado.
+Albert Mooney had his first job in aviation at the age of 19 in 1925 when he worked briefly for Alexander Aircraft Company in Denver.
 He worked for the Marshall/Montague Monoplane Company in Marshall, Missouri, in 1926, but the company had financial difficulties, and Al soon returned to Alexander, where he designed the Alexander Bullet.
 He was joined by his brother Arthur, known as Art.
 Early in 1929 Al was invited to meet with some financial backers in Wichita, Kansas, and the Mooney Aircraft Corporation was established with financial backing from the Bridgeport Machine Company.
 The company owned an airfield and some buildings which could be used to design and build aircraft.
 Seven months later, Albert's M-5 airplane was test-flown.
 Due to the Great Depression, the Mooney Aircraft Corporation went bankrupt in 1930.
 The Mooney brothers worked for other aircraft companies, including the Culver Aircraft Company, from then through World War II.
 On June 18, 1948, Albert started Mooney Aircraft Incorporated in Wichita, along with Charles Yankey, Art Mooney and W. L. McMahon.

 The first aircraft produced by the new Mooney company was the small single-seat Mooney Mite M-18.
 It was designed to appeal to the thousands of fighter pilots leaving military service.
 Some thought the Mooney Mite looked so much like the Messerschmitt Bf 109 that they called it the "Texas Messerschmitt".
 The Mite was produced into the early 1950s and established some of the design concepts still used by Mooney today.